Yes, we are in the midst of a plague of guest hosts ravaging the airwaves.

 So he's the most famous Welshman.

-Trump, if the president-elect is listening, get get Tom Jones to perform at the inauguration.
+Trump, if the president-elect is listening, get Tom Jones to perform at the inauguration.

-I would love to see him singing It's Not Unusual on the Washington Mail, especially as it's gonna be so unusual after January the twentieth.
+I would love to see him singing It's Not Unusual on the Washington Mail, especially as it's going to be so unusual after January the 20th.

-Uh but actually uh Clinton had Tom Jones perform at the Millennium.
+But actually, Clinton had Tom Jones perform at the millennium.

-If you remember December 31st, 1999, as the clock struck midnight, Bill and Hillary were there uh and Tom Jones was singing It's Not Unusual at the Stroke of Midnight, uh, which is directly contrary to what Paula Jones testified about the president's distinguishing characteristics when she said that they were extremely unusual.
+If you remember December 31st, 1999, as the clock struck midnight, Bill and Hillary were there, and Tom Jones was singing It's Not Unusual at the stroke of midnight, which is directly contrary to what Paula Jones testified about the president's distinguishing characteristics when she said that they were extremely unusual.

-This this is the swamp that that the president has to drain.
+This is the swamp that the president has to drain.

 Whoa, that's way too diverse.

-They don't mind Oh, it wouldn't it be nice to if my child sat next to a nice Muslim uh like Ahmed bin Jihad.
+Oh, wait, wouldn't it be nice to, if my child sat next to a nice Muslim like Ahmed bin Jihad?

-That would be a nice boy uh for my kid to sit next to.
+That would be a nice boy for my kid to sit next to.

-What about if my kid got to sit next to some uh transgendered uh uh child who could would perhaps introduce my kid to some uh experiments in gender identity, that would be nice.
+Or what about if my kid got to sit next to some transgendered child who could perhaps introduce my kid to some experiments in gender identity?

 We can't possibly have that.

-We're not gonna have that kind of diversity.
+We're not going to have that kind of diversity.

-No way are we gonna have that kind of diversity.
+No way are we going to have that kind of diversity.

-So uh Kellyanne Conway, and Kellyanne is uh being uh amused and relaxed about it.
+So Kellyanne Conway, and Kellyanne is being amused and relaxed about it.

-Uh she her children right now are in a private because private schools uh for the most part left wing, actually.
+Her children right now are in a private, because private schools are, for the most part, left-wing, actually.

 They just don't have the budgetary constraints, so they can do it at like warp speed.

-Uh while the posh private school's handbooks and websites all preach diversity and open-mindedness, Kelly Ann Conway says, for some there is a comfort in sameness.
+While the Posh private schools, handbooks, and websites all preach diversity and open-mindedness, Kellyanne Conway says, for some, there is a comfort in sameness.

-Uh and that is that is uh one of the most depressing aspects of what happens when you politicize every aspect of life.
+And that is one of the most depressing aspects of what happens when you politicize every aspect of life.

-You can't even get on a plane with uh the grandchildren of a guy uh whose opponent you supported politically, which is what happened to Ivanka Trump.
+You can't even get on a plane with the grandchildren of a guy whose opponent you supported politically, which is what happened to Ivanka Trump.

-Uh while I'm on that subject, uh the the guys who berated Ivanka Trump said she shouldn't have been on a commercial flight.
+While I'm on that subject, the guys who berated Ivanka Trump said she shouldn't have been on a commercial flight.

 I think it's great she's on a commercial flight.

-There's a story in the papers today that the combined cost of uh of uh the Obama vacations over the last eight years.
+There's a story in the papers today that the combined cost of the Obama vacations over the last eight years, this is one guy, his wife and two girls, is over $85 million.

-That's not just the Queen, that's not just the Prince of Wales, that's not just the beautiful, lovely Kate, Duchess of Cambridge, uh, but that's for all kinds of uh members of the royal family uh that Americans haven't heard of, uh, the Princess Royal and all that kind of thing, for flying them all over the world between their various realms, uh, the entire cost for a year's travel for all of them is two million pounds, which is shy of three million dollars.
+That's not just the Queen, that's not just the Prince of Wales, that's not just the beautiful, lovely Kate, Duchess of Cambridge, but that's for all kinds of members of the royal family that Americans haven't heard of, the Princess Royal and all that kind of thing.

-And every single trip that is less than ten thousand pounds is itemized by the keeper of the privy purse.
+And every single trip that is less than £10,000 is itemized by the keeper of the privy purse.

-And yes, I know the keeper of the privy pass is some medieval title, and you all tittering, because I said the word privy on radio, and it's shh, the Queen's travel budget is done by some guy at an outhouse.
+And yes, I know the keeper of the privy purse is some medieval title, and you're all tittering because I said the word privy on radio.

 Yes, yes, yes, I know.

-For fifteen thousand dollars, you can't take the president of the United States to the bar from across the street.
+For $15,000, you can't take the President of the United States to the bathroom across the street.

-Uh the cost of uh of moving uh uh uh Obama and his kids around is more than the cost of every single European royal family put together.
+The cost of moving Obama and his kids around is more than the cost of every single European royal family put together.

-I want the the citizen the the president of the United States is supposed to be a citizen representative.
+I want the President of the United States is supposed to be a citizen representative.

 He's not supposed to be an emperor flying around.